Semiu/Intro-to-Java/README.md

 My solutions to the exercises in the book are arranged on chapter-by-chapter basis.
 The codes are well-commented for complete understanding of readers.
 And the problems are also re-produced.

+Note: The .class files are the compiled versions of the .java files.
+The solutions were firstly complied using `javac MyFile.java` before they are run using `java MyFile` at the terminal.

 ![](images/bookcover.jpg)